-It is more than sixty years since oil exploration and production activities began in commercial quantity in Nigeria, with the entire volume of this operation coming from the mangrove swamp of the Niger Delta., a contiguous network of meandering channels and tributaries which form the estuaries of the River Niger into the Atlantic Ocean.
-The area covers a land mass of 70, 000 square kilometers, enfolding nine of the 36 States in Nigeria, houses about 1600 communities made up of about 45 million people, (Nigerian Population Commission 2006), and all speaking about 250 languages.
+It is more than sixty years since oil exploration and production activities began in commercial quantity in Nigeria, with the entire volume of this operation coming from the mangrove swamp of the Niger Delta., said to be a contiguous network of meandering channels and tributaries which form the estuaries of the River Niger into the Atlantic Ocean.
+It has an area land mass of about 70, 000 square kilometers, and also enfolds nine of the 36 States in Nigeria, houses about 1600 communities made up of about 45 million people, (Nigerian Population Commission 2006), and all speaking about 250 languages.
 This mangrove is in effect the largest in Africa, and counts among the first three in the world.
+This is for the sake of emphasis.

 Many people are still wondering, and curious too, to know at what point in history Nigeria lost it in its quest and struggle for national unity, socioeconomic development and political stability.